tonqa/lyrics/content/songs/riptide.md

 Lady, running down to the riptide
 Taken away to the dark side
 I wanna be your left hand man
-| love you when you're singing that song and
+I love you when you're singing that song and
 I got a lump in my throat 'cause
 You're gonna sing the words wrong